polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     **Potential Answer:**

     There is no need for creating duplicate accounts for Fabrikam users.
-When using Azure Active Directory as the identity provider, Azure Stack supports multi-tenant topology.
-Once implemented, the topology allows users from different Azure Active Directory tenants provision and access Azure Stack offers directly from the Azure Stack User portal.
-If there is a need for a Fabrikam IT staff to access the Azure Stack Admin portal, this can be accomplished by inviting that user into Contoso Azure Active Directory tenant and using Role Based Access Control to implement authorization.
+When using Azure Active Directory as the identity provider, Azure Stack Hub supports multi-tenant topology.
+Once implemented, the topology allows users from different Azure Active Directory tenants provision and access Azure Stack Hub offers directly from the Azure Stack Hub User portal.
+If there is a need for a Fabrikam IT staff to access the Azure Stack Hub Admin portal, this can be accomplished by inviting that user into Contoso Azure Active Directory tenant and using Role Based Access Control to implement authorization.
 When using Active Directory Federation Services (AD FS) as the identity provider, multi-tenancy can be provided through federation trusts.

 ## Customer quote (to be read back to the attendees at the end)

-"Our plans to enter the North American Mortgage market were enabled by our Partner, FusionTomo helping us to leverage our investment in Azure as a platform with Azure Stack.
+"Our plans to enter the North American Mortgage market were enabled by our Partner, FusionTomo helping us to leverage our investment in Azure as a platform with Azure Stack Hub.
 We can move forward with our project timelines."

 -   Doreen Newton, CTO